Aniljahangir8/aniljahangir.github.io/index.md

 ## INTERESTS

-Apart from being a DevOps, I also learn to automate my work using many technologies such as plasticscm, docker, Selenium, and others.
+In addition to my primary role as a DevOps engineer, I have acquired extensive experience in automating workflows using various technologies, including Plastic SCM, Docker, and Selenium.
+This skill set allows me to enhance operational efficiency and streamline processes effectively.

-I adore being outside and go for a run every day, play cricket and badminton on weekends, and cycle on occasionally.
-I enjoy visiting new places and learning about different cultures.
-When I'm at home, I like to play video games, create code, and sometimes paint.
+Beyond my professional pursuits, I am passionate about maintaining an active lifestyle.
+I enjoy running daily, playing cricket and badminton on weekends, and occasionally cycling.
+My enthusiasm for exploration drives me to visit new places and immerse myself in different cultures.
+At home, I indulge in video gaming, coding, and sometimes painting, which help me unwind and express my creativity.